andrewdonato/rails_blog/README.md

 # rails_blog
-A blog created with rails
+A blog created to revisit rails